-Keep reading for the top 15 homeschool programming courses and books we recommend, the first 3 are completely FREE.
+Keep reading for the top 15 homeschool programming courses and books we recommend, 3 of these are completely FREE.

 **There may be affiliate links in this post.
 If you make a purchase (after clicking one of my affiliate links) I’ll earn some coffee money, which I promise to drink while supporting your journey.
 You do not pay a higher price.
 You can read my full disclosure at the bottom of the page.**